panduwjaya/CropOptima-Fullteam/README.md

 <summary>  How to run </summary>

 1. Clone [this](https://github.com/panduwjaya/CropOptima-Fullteam.git) repository and open the folder
-2. Open file `/MachineLearning/File Py/Capstone_Project_Bangkit.ipynb` in your Jupyter Notebook
+2. Open file `/MachineLearning/File Py/Capstone_Project_Bangkit.ipynb` in your Jupyter Notebook or Google Collab
 3. Build and run the `.ipynb` file
 4. Use the generated model to predict with required data